-At some long forgotten moment in history the species Felis Catus pulled off a kind of coup.
+At some long forgotten moment in history the species Felis Catus pulled off an incredible coup.
 It is coup that every species of mammal would surely have wished to achieve if only it could.
 There must have been a prehistoric age when cats lived wild, perhaps among the trees of the forest, eating whatever they could catch, and fighting each other off for hunting rights.
 Then one day came a moment of inspiration that would change feline history forever.

 That is, after all, exactly what they have done.
 It seems to me that very other animal has had to work its way in and earn its keep.
 We keep dogs to guard us, hunt for us, round up our sheep etc. We “look after” other animals in exchange for their meat and hides, or to pull our vehicles or drive our machinery.
 We keep other animals for milk or for eggs.
 So what was the deal the cats offered us in exchange for all their extra special perks?
 And they are special perks.
 Cows don’t get to sleep on their owner’s beds when they feel like it!

 Some have suggested that the original deal may have been a vague kind of offer to catch mice for us.
-However I would take this claim with a pinch of salt.
-Frankly every cat who has ever househared with me, far from removing mice has actually brought mice into the house, only to toy with them for a few brief moments and then lose interest in them, leaving the terrorised rodents to wander off and find a place to hide.
+I take this claim with a pinch of salt.
+Frankly every cat who has ever house-shared with me, far from removing mice has actually brought mice into the house, only to toy with them for a few brief moments and then lose interest in them, leaving the terrorized rodents to wander off and find a place to hide.
 So, no, I am not convinced that mousing is the deal!

-A happy cat with its South Korean owner/ownee
+A happy cat with its South Korean owner – or should that be ownee?!